top of page

 16 October 2023

-The Royal Borough of Greenwich wrote to all emergency services for the first time to advise it was looking to implement 'designs' (LTNs) as part of it new West & East Greenwich Neighbourhood Management project.
-It asked for all feedback to be provided within seven days.
+The Royal Borough of Greenwich notified all emergency services for the first time that it was considering implementing ‘designs’ (LTNs) as part of its new West & East Greenwich Neighbourhood Management project, requesting feedback within a seven-day window.

-The council's email can be viewed at the bottom of the document linked to below, and was - perhaps of deep concern - the first time emergency services had been made aware of the scheme.
-Given that the council's first stage of the consultation process had begun in February of that year and the second and final stage of the consultation had already closed, and questions must be asked.
+The council’s email, viewable at the bottom of the linked document, raises significant concerns, as this was the first time emergency services were informed of the scheme.
+Notably, this communication came after the first stage of public consultation had begun in February and the second and final stage had already concluded, raising questions about the council's consultation process with key stakeholders.

-The council looks to implement the West & East Greenwich Neighbourhood Management scheme during the sumer of 2024.
+The council plans to implement the West & East Greenwich Neighbourhood Management scheme on 27 November 2024.

 Read the FOI here